DTS-STN/Service-Canada-Design-System/README.md

 - Clickable components (ex. button component has an onclick prop) line 17 [src/components/Menu.test.js](src/components/Menu.test.js)
 - Rendering with different input props line 19 [src/components/TextField.test.js](src/components/TextField.testjs)

-To run tests simply use the following command in the root directory
+To manually run tests simply use the following command in the root directory

 ```bash
 # run tests
 $ npm run test
 ```

+The test script is automatically run when creating a new pull request.

 For more information on tools and resources refer to our [wiki page](https://github.com/DTS-STN/DECD-Design-System/wiki#testing-documentation)